Monaco GP (video game): Development and release

 Monaco GP was one of the last arcade games made by Sega to use transistor–transistor logic (TTL) based discrete logic circuits instead of a microprocessor-based central processing unit (CPU).
 The game is operated by over 100 chips across two circuit boards.
 Images are stored in small custom read-only memory (ROM) chips, including sprites, cars, and the "game over" message.
 Sound effects, such as the cars' engines, a siren, and the sound of wheels slipping on the pavement, are generated by operational amplifiers and other analog circuitry.
 The scoring information appears on various LEDs located on the cabinet, including the player's score and the high score table.
 Pro Monaco GP also features a battery backup system to save high scores if the cabinet loses power.

 Multiple styles of arcade cabinet exist for the game, including a deluxe cockpit cabinet which was designed in approximation to sitting behind the wheel of a race car with a padded steering wheel and accelerator pedal.
 A tabletop housing and a smaller upright cabinet were also created.

 Initially displayed at the Japan Amusement Association show in Tokyo in 1979, Monaco GP received a positive reception at its debut.
 Sega chairman David Rosen called the game's warm reception at the show evidence of the world's growing acceptance of coin-operated arcade games.
 Monaco GP was released in November 1979 in Japan, and in January 1980 worldwide via Sega/Gremlin.
 Pro Monaco GP, an upgraded version with a higher difficulty level, was released in Japan in March 1980, and worldwide in July of the same year.
 The original game was later ported to the SG-1000 and SC-3000, Sega's first video game consoles.
-The SG-1000 port was released in 1983 in Japan, and by March 1984 in Europe.
+The SG-1000 port was released in December 1983 in Japan, and by March 1984 in Europe.